OllieDay/Daffer/README.md

 - Converts `IEnumerable<'T>` to `'T list`
 - Converts `Task<'T>` to `Async<'T>`
 - Provides alternatives to `QueryFirstOrDefault<'T>` and `QuerySingleOrDefault<'T>` that returns `'T option`
+- Handles conversion of primitives to and from `'T option`

 ## Getting started